By Curt Harrington

 A TRADEMARK LICENSOR block is shown inputting trademark license rights into the main operating entity.

 A PATENT, TM & COMMERCIAL INSURANCE block to the right of the main operating entity block provides patent, trademark & commercial insurance to the main operating entity.
 Most of the insurance provided the operating entity is likely to be defensive, perhaps with the exception of patent offensive insurance used to financially assist the prosecution of potential infringers.
-A CREATOR OWNED PATENT block is shown apart from the other blocks to emphasize that it is not involved in the operation and should never be placed into an entity because it destroys the full range of tax benefits for the creator / inventor (preferably the startup entrepreneur ).
+A CREATOR OWNED PATENT block is shown apart from the other blocks to emphasize that it is not involved in the operation and should never be placed into an entity because it destroys the full range of tax benefits and liability protections for the creator / inventor (preferably the startup entrepreneur ).

 A CUSTOMER block: